sarweshkumar47/Lora-with-Intel-Edison/README.md

                                 Edison                                               Edison
                              (Controller)                                         (Controller)

-* Connect LoRa Mote to Edison via standard USB interface
+* Connect LoRa Mote to the USB host port of Edison
 * One LoRa-Edison pair will be a transmitter and other one will be a receiver

 ##Hardware